NadirLumin/Capstone_Project/Existing Research with Summaries, Solutions and Links to Datasets.md

 Shared Conclusion/Analysis on What Was Learned Through This Exercise The reproduction confirmed that methods like CDA effectively reduce overt biases but fall short on subtler, covert biases.
 This underscores the need for systemic improvements in handling dialect diversity and fairness in LDMs.

-Insights for Our Capstone Solution:
+Insights for Our Capstone Solution
 Upon reviewing Bias Mitigation results, we identified limited direct applicability to the Capstone's goal of exuberifying outdated linguistics.
 While both solutions enhance linguistic adaptability, their focuses diverge:

 Bias Mitigation: Emphasizes bias reduction in dialect models.